Best Home Mortgage Loans in Singapore 2024

 While HDB flats have helped maintain a level of housing affordability in Singapore, these flats still cost hundreds of thousands of dollars, which means most people need to take out a home loan to finance their purchase.
 Below, we discuss different loan options for purchasing an HDB property depending on your preference for fixed or floating interest rates.

-Best Fixed Mortgage Rates for HDB Homes (25 Jan 2024)
+Best Fixed Mortgage Rates for HDB Homes (April 18, 2024)

-BankMonthly Instalment1st Yr InterestLock-In Period
+BankMonthly Instalment1st Yr InterestLock-in Period

-Best Floating Mortgage Rates for HDB Homes (25 Jan 2024)
+Best Floating Mortgage Rates for HDB Homes (April 18, 2024)

-BankMonthly Instalment1st Yr InterestLock-In Period
+BankMonthly Instalment1st Yr InterestLock-in Period

 Best Home Mortgage Loans for Private Properties